Gilten (card game): History

 Gilten is ancestral to the renowned Tyrolean game of Perlaggen, which itself has earned UNESCO heritage status.
 Its age is indicated in an 1853 book on Perlaggen which states that "Giltspiel has been played for as long as anyone can remember".
 However, detailed rules were not published until 2015 when research by Hubert Auer discovered it still being played regularly in Fiss, Serfaus and Ladis in the upper Inn valley (south of Landeck) and added the rules to his book, Watten, Bieten & Perlaggen.

 The name comes from the expression Gilt's... as in "Gilt's Hanger?" ("is the Hanger valid?") or "Gilt's Spiel?" ("is the Spiel valid?") which was formerly used in betting.

 Cards

 Players use the standard German-suited pack found in most of Austria and referred to as the Tell pattern by the International Playing-Card Society.
 This comprises 32 cards ranking from 7 to Deuce (Ace) in the suits of Acorns (Eichel), Leaves (Laub), Hearts (Herz) and Bells (Schell).

 Preliminaries

 Four players form two teams of two, the aim being to be first to score 11 (or 15) points.
 Deal and play are clockwise.
-The dealer shuffles and offers the pack to the right for cutting, deals five cards each in two rounds of 2+3 or 3+2 and turns the next for trumps.
+The dealer shuffles and offers the pack to the right for cutting, deals five cards each in two rounds of 2+3 or 3+2 and turns the next for trump.